Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Selected Completed Works (in Reverse Chronological Order)

+*Caring Promiscuously and Experimentally (CPE)* for Violist and Harpsichord/Clavichord-Player (after C.P.E.
+Bach's *Empfindungen* and the Care Collective's *Care Manifesto*) - 2024, 9'

 *Power Tools III: To My Pressure Pump (After Lorine Niedecker)* for Organist - 2024, 10'

 (Fantasia on) *Nickel Under the Foot* (from Marc Blitzstein's *The Cradle Will Rock*) for Percussionist and Soprano Saxophonist - 2023, 2' <br />